-This chapter describes how to generate detailed traffic reports for any IP address, block or group included in Configuration " Network & Policy " IP Zones.
-Traffic graphs are available only for IP addresses, blocks or groups that have the IP graphing parameter set to "Yes".
-Traffic accounting data is available only when the IP accounting parameter is set to "Yes".
+This chapter describes how to generate detailed traffic reports for any IP address, block or group included in Configuration " Network & Policy " [IP Zone].

+You can generate IP graphs only for IP addresses, blocks or groups specifically defined in your IP Zone(s), or that belong to a subnet having the IP Graphing parameter set to "Yes".